topcuburak/topcuburak.github.io/_pages/portfolio.md

 ---

 # Academic Activities
+### RA in the Dept. of CSE, at PSU
+- **Summary**: Currently, I am a member of the AI4CI core group, where our research focus spans performance and sustainability issues of trend applications, architectures, and various scale distributed systems.
+My current research interest is listed below.
+  1. UVM Performance in Heterogenous Computing Environments:
+     - [ ] Analyzing performance tradeoffs between page migration and remote direct accesses in multi-GPU systems.
+     - [ ] Mitigating the performance overhead of address translation impact in multi-GPU systems.
+  2. Sustainability in Computing Systems
+     - [ ] Carbon footprint measurements in various scale computing infrastructures.
+     - [ ] Research on the methodological approaches to mitigate carbon footprint on cloud infrastructures.
+  3. LLM Inference Accelerators

 ### RAship in PARS Research Lab
 - **Summary:** Actively worked on two projects during my RAship at [PARS](https://parsiyte.github.io/).
 The former one was about [fault tolerance and error propagation analysis](https://scholar.google.com/citations?view_op=view_citation&hl=tr&user=Jber3GMAAAAJ&sortby=pubdate&citation_for_view=Jber3GMAAAAJ:QIV2ME_5wuYC) of GPGPU applications, while the latter one was about [resource-aware compiler design for approximate computing techniques](https://parsiyte.github.io/project/#:~:text=Grant%20%2D%202023/2025.-,RAPPROX,-%2D%20Resource%2DAware%20Compiler) in GPGPU applications.
 During my RAship there, I gained a comprehensive knowledge of GPU architectures, simulators, applications, and compilers.
 Our publications and my MSc thesis through these projects are mentioned in the publications section.
 - _Start/End_: 06.15.2020 / 07.10.2023